Go Fast, Turn Left!

 What do I need to ride track?

 Surprise: you don’t need a bike!
-The Argyll Velodrome has a fleet of rental fixed-gear bicycles and participants on ERTC nights get to use these for free.
+The Alberta Velodrome has a fleet of rental fixed-gear bicycles and participants on ERTC nights get to use these for free.
 Some riders choose to purchase and bring their own track bikes, but we suggest starting out with a rental first.

-Running shoes are acceptable (and often preferred) footwear for beginners, as the rental bikes have old school toe clips.
+Running shoes are acceptable footwear for beginners, as the rental bikes have old school toe clips.
 If you want to bring your cycling shoes and pedals, please practice taking the pedals off the day before and bring the necessary tool so that putting them on the rental bike goes quickly.